 What an amazing and exciting time in your life.
 It may well be terrifying and tiring in parts, but you’re doing great and look at that end result!

-You might also enjoy reading 5 Unexpected Ways In Which Dad’s Parenting Style is Different
+You May Also Enjoy 5 Unexpected Ways in Which Dad’s Parenting Style is Different

 The Active Role That Dads Play in Parenting

-Research* commissioned by WaterWipes to mark Fathers’ Day on Sunday, 17th June, confirms that Irish dads are more than capable and that they play an active role in parenting from the day their baby is born.
+Research* commissioned by WaterWipes to mark Fathers’ Day confirms that Irish dads are more than capable and that they play an active role in parenting from the day their baby is born.

 - While dads had no big concerns when it came to caring for their babies, more than four in 10 (43%) were anxious to learn what their baby’s different cries meant and how to stop the tears.